-By the end of 1949, 11 oil and natural gas fields were found in the Gulf of Mexico with 44 exploratory wells, according to the National Ocean Industries Association, which notes that the industry continued to through the 1950s.
+By the end of 1949, 11 oil and natural gas fields were found in the Gulf of Mexico with 44 exploratory wells, according to the National Ocean Industries Association (NOIA), which notes that the industry continued to through the 1950s.

-Modern offshore energy industry benefits come from the hard lessons learned from 60 years of open water experience.
-Compared to the limits of just a few years ago, today’s achievements will no doubt pale in comparison to what the future of offshore exploration will bring.
+Today’s offshore energy industry benefits come from the hard lessons learned from of open water experience, according to NOIA.
+Compared to the limits of the early technology, “achievements will no doubt pale in comparison to what the future of offshore exploration will bring.”

-Revenue generated from the production of oil became the second-largest revenue generator for the country, after income taxes.
-But deeper wells mean higher costs – and far greater technical challenges.
+Federal revenue generated from the production of oil became second only to the nation’s income taxes.
+But deeper wells mean higher costs — and far greater technical challenges.

 The National Ocean Industries Association notes: “As the industry entered the last decade of the 20th century, advancing technology ensued.
 New depth records for drilling reached 7,625 feet in the Gulf of Mexico.”

 In the North Sea, the Troll A natural gas platform stands in the North Sea in 1,000 feet of water and is 1,500 feet high.
 According to a March 2013 article posted at Amusing Planet, in 1996 the platform set the Guinness World Record for largest offshore gas platform.
 “The title now belongs to the Petronius Platform in the Gulf of Mexico, which stands 2,000 feet above the ocean floor.”

 The first use of helicopters offshore was at the request of Kerr-McGee and Humble Oil.
 A Bell Helicopter advertisement from 1954 is preserved at the Ocean Star Offshore Drilling Rig and Museum.